 Rabbits’ needs must be met at all times.
 Deciding to train rabbits to show jump should only be made after careful consideration of whether it’s in the individual rabbit’s best interests.

-Anyone considering training rabbits to show jump or perform other activities, should consult their vet for advice before undertaking training, to ensure they’re physically fit, are suitably aged and may benefit from the activity.
+If you're considering training rabbits to show jump or perform other activities, please speak to their vet for advice before undertaking training, to ensure they’re physically fit, are suitably aged and may benefit from the activity.

 Training your rabbit

 Rabbits are intelligent, inquisitive and playful.
 They can be litter trained, taught various tricks (e.g. coming when called, entering their cage on cue and retrieving objects) and learn to use cat flaps.

 Only positive reward-based methods e.g. clicker training, should be used.
 Punishment e.g. shouting or physical coercion must never be used to train a rabbit.